 Top-notch sellers such as Amazon succeed not only because they offer sleek transactional interfaces but also maintain responsive back-end inventory management and fulfillment practices.
 This is, of course, easier said than done.
 In fact, analysts for PricewaterhouseCoopers found that fulfillment mistakes ranked among the top concerns for CEOs at omnichannel retailers, despite increasing investments in this area.
 Even so, enterprises in the retail space can make headway here by implementing an out-of-the-box inventory methodology that transforms storefronts into miniature fulfillment centers.

 Shops and warehouses have, in the past, housed connected yet disparate workflows critical to supply chain continuity.
 Today, this division of labor is not optimal.
 Retailers need to be able to move with the market and scale to match sudden booms and busts.
 Rigid, overly segmented supply chains cannot support this kind of functionality.
 However, more malleable alternatives can, allowing sellers to easily adjust to the ebb and flow of customer demand.
-Many analysts advocate for new-age supply chains featuring physical retail locations that act as their own fulfillment centers, according Retail TouchPoints.
-Why would this model be more favorable then existing supply strategies?
+Many analysts advocate for new-age supply chains featuring physical retail locations that act as their own fulfillment centers, according to Retail TouchPoints.
+Why would this model be more favorable than existing supply strategies?

 Standardized inventory management strategies commonly used in fulfillment centers can add structure to storefront operations and facilitate data-driven flexibility.
 For example, retail location teams that standardize common shop practices such as shelf replenishment and gap scanning can collect critical operational insights that promote flexibility and responsiveness, laying the groundwork for more robust customer experiences.
 This strategy also reduces the likelihood of human error, as employees can leverage established, detailed workflows rather than rely on more general guidelines that are open to interpretation and may therefore lead to inconsistency.